Lesson 6: Processing

 - There is no other communication between the two.

-Circulate: Move around the room answering questions and checking on how students are approaching the problem.
+Circulate: Walk around the room and listen to the types of ideas students are discussing.
+Encourage students to practice and to make sure everyone understands what they’re supposed to do.
 Reinforce the idea that they should have a strategy that works for every arrangement of the cards, not just the ones that they have out currently.

 Pairs should run the activity twice, switching which member is the Sorter and which is the Pointer.
 Between the two trials, allow students to consult with other teams to improve their strategies.